GoogleChromeLabs/puppy-content/content/en-US/api/BluetoothAdvertisingEvent/BluetoothAdvertisingEvent.md

 Returns an `unsigned short` containing the advertised Generic Access Profile (GAP) appearance of the Bluetooth device.
-The appearance value is composed of a 10-bit category and 6-bit sub-category value for specifying the external appearance of the device.
+The appearance value is composed of a 10 bit category and 6 bit sub-category value for specifying the external appearance of the device.
 This value can be null if the device did not advertise it.

 **`BluetoothAdvertisingEvent.txPower`**

-Returns a `byte` containing the transmission power in dBm at which the device is broadcasting advertisement packets.
+Returns a `byte` containing the transmission power in decibel-milliwatts (dBm) at which the device is broadcasting advertisement packets.
 This value can be null if the device did not advertise it.

 **`BluetoothAdvertisingEvent.rssi`**

-Returns a `byte` containing the received signal strength indicator (RSSI), which is the power in dBm at which the advertisement was received.
+Returns a `byte` containing the received signal strength indicator (RSSI), which is the power in decibel-milliwatts (dBm) at which the advertisement was received.
 This value can be null if the adapter did not make this value available.

 **`BluetoothAdvertisingEvent.manufacturerData`**